rwtodd/org.rwtodd.crypto.spritz/c_version/README.md

 # C Version

+## (2016-02-21) Concurrency Via Perl Script

+In keeping with Unix philosophy, I separated concerns into a perl front-end and a C back-end.
+Compared to the pure C fork()-ing version I had before, the code is much simpler and performance is the same.

+With this design, a user of the code has several options:

+  * Call/modify the perl script
+  * Run the C binary, speak its simple textual language
+  * Link to the `libspritz` library, call on the functionality

+I believe this design offers the best of all worlds:

+  * Easy to change surface details of the UI via perl/python/whatever
+  * Fast processing spread across a cores in a process pool
+  * More straightforward C code, complexity pushed out to a script

+One downside to this approach: now there's a dependency on perl if you want to run the default font-end.
+However, the previous all-C version used POSIX calls, and if you have POSIX you probably have access to perl.

+As before, the parent (perl) sends simple commands to the worker (C) process.
+For example, a command to encrypt looks like:

+    "E file.txt file.txt.spritz"

+... and if the encryption goes well, the the worker responds:

+    "OK file.txt -encrypt-> file.txt.spritz"

+It's easy to test the C code by hand on the terminal, which is a plus.

 ## (2016-02-14) Concurrency Via Fork()

 I wanted to see how a concurrent model based on fork would compare